Frequently Asked Questions

 You’re Age, Height, Weight and Gender is used to calculate your BMR.
 Your BMR is the base amount of calories that your body needs to survive as if you were in bed all day.
 Your BMR is then used as a base to determine a healthy calorie goal to either, loose, gain or maintain your weight.

 Your TDEE is the amount of calories you burn per day doing your normal daily activity.
-So if you wanted to maintain your current weight, you would set your Daily Calorie Limit equal to your TDEE.
+So if you wanted to maintain your current weight, you would set your Daily Calorie Intake equal to your TDEE.
 If you take 20% off of your TDEE you will lose weight, vice versa for weight gain.

 Daily Adjustment